Lyquix/tpl_lyquix/README.md

   * If needed, it is possible to configure fewer screens or different breakpoints.
   * Containers width, max-width, and margins can be customized per-screen.
   * Blocks are fluid and their width is defined as fraction or percentage of the parent element.
 Block sizes can be defined per-screen.
-  * All elements are set to box-sizing: border-box.
+  * All elements are set to `box-sizing: border-box`.
   * Several utility classes for managing layout, including CSS grid, and flexbox.
   * Responsive CSS is accomplished by using the screen attribute in the body tag `body[screen=sm]`, instead of media queries.